thomaspinckney3/cs4501/Project4.md

 ### Some Django best practices (Optional) ###

 #### Python decorator ####
-Suppose later your site has more services like create_list that needs to first authenticate the user.
-You will have to rewrite the authenticating code for each of the views.
-The violates the software engineering practice of DRY (Don't repeat yourself).
+Suppose later your site has more services like create_list that requires the user to be authenticated.
+One option is to rewrite the authenticating code for each of the views.
+This violates the software engineering principle of DRY (Don't repeat yourself).
-Don't worry, python has the idea of nested functions, which in turn power the idea of a decorator.
+Don't worry, python has the idea of nested functions, which in turn powers the idea of a decorator.
-You can think about decorator as a on-the-fly modification to a function.
-In this case you may consider create a decorator to authenticate the user.
-Python also provides the syntax sugar to attach a decorator as follows,
+You can think of decorator as an on-the-fly modification to a function.
+In this case you may consider creating a decorator to authenticate the user.
+Python provides the syntax sugar to attach a decorator to a fuction as follows,

 ```PYTHON
 @login_required